 The objective of the mathematics component of the core curriculum is to develop a quantitatively literate college graduate.
-Every college graduate should be able to apply basic mathematical tools in the solution of realworld problems.
+Every college graduate should be able to apply basic mathematics tools in the solution of real-world problems.

-- To apply arithmetic, algebraic, geometric, higher-order thinking and statistical methods to modeling and solving real-world situations. - To represent and evaluate basic mathematical information verbally, numerically, graphically, and symbolically. - To expand mathematical reasoning skills and formal logic to develop convincing mathematical arguments. - To use appropriate technology to enhance mathematical thinking and understand and to solve mathematical problems and judge reasonableness of the results. - To interpret mathematical models such as formulas, graphs, tables and schematics, and draw inferences from them. - To develop the limitations of mathematical and statistical models. - To develop the view that mathematics is an evolving discipline interrelated with human culture, and understand its connections to other disciplines.
+- To apply arithmetic, algebraic, geometric, higher-order thinking and statistical methods to modeling and solving real-world situations. - 2.
+To represent and evaluate basic mathematics information verbally, numerically, graphically, and symbolically. - 3.
+To expand mathematical reasoning skills and formal logic to develop convincing mathematical arguments. - 4.
+To use appropriate technology to enhance mathematical thinking and understanding and to solve mathematical problems and judge reasonableness of the results. - 5.
+To interpret mathematical models such as formulas, graphs, tables and schematics, and draw inferences from them. - 6.
+To develop the limitations of mathematical and statistical models. - 7.
+To develop the view that mathematics is an evolving discipline interrelated with human culture, and understand its connections to other disciplines.